mirisuzanne/mia.wtf/src/posts/journal/shoe-school.md

     :@from-data="location"
   ></media-gallery>
   <figcaption>

-The entrance & yard (notice the log rocking chair) -- along with some videos about the school and the converted train car.
+    The entrance & yard (notice the log rocking chair) &ndash;
+    along with some videos about
+    the school and the converted train car.
   </figcaption>
 </figure>